pkozielecki/ios-modular-analytics/Modules/Analytics/README.md

 ## Installation

 * Link AnalyticsInterfaces package
-* Link Dependencies package
+* Link DependenciesInterfaces package
 * Import AnalyticsInterfaces
-* Import Dependencies
+* Import DependenciesInterfaces
-* Use @Dependency to get live implementetion of the AnalyticsAggregator
+* Use `resolve()` to get live implementetion of the AnalyticsAggregator